Amazon Algorithm Explained – How To Improve Your Amazon Ranking In 2018

 Q: Where does the Amazon algorithm care about backend keywords?

 You definitely have to be choosy about which words you are placing in your listing.
-Basically the way that we do it is we put the most important words and keywords in the title and then the words that we have yet to include, then go into bullet points while still providing some beautiful phrases.
+Basically the way that we do it is most important words in the title and then the words that we have yet to include, then go into bullet points while still providing some beautiful phrases.
 The trick is how can I beautifully marry sales inducing language with the keywords that need to be in there from SEO perspective?
 If people aren’t finding your listing, it doesn’t matter how beautifully written it is.

 Then we go to the description.
-For the backend search terms, they usually don’t have any of the words like ‘fish’ and ‘oil’ or anything like that.
-It’s just the collection of words that we weren’t able to put into the front end of the listing.
+For the backend search terms, usually that backend search terms don’t have any of these words like ‘fish’ and ‘oil’ or anything like that.
+It’s just the collection of words that we weren’t able to put it into the front end of the listing.
 Maybe it didn’t make sense.
 Maybe we only sell like a ‘green grill brush’.
 But, we want to rank for the words like black and red or something like that.
 It wouldn’t make sense to put it in the front, so we’ll include it in the backend.

 Q: Is there any difference if we put the keywords in the description versus the bullet points versus the backend keywords?

 Yes, I imagine there’s some kind of difference.
 Normally, we treat the bullet points as kind of second order then description, then backend search terms.
-I think the difference is probably so subtle that it is very difficult for us to confirm for sure.
-We don’t have strong data that shows us either way is correct.
+I think the difference is probably so subtle that it is very difficult for us to discern definitively.
+We don’t have strong data that shows us either way.
 There are so many different things going on.
 There’s so much noise.
 It’s hard to understand things like definitively, unless there’s like a major difference, which we see in the title.
 That’s why we know the title is more important.

 Your goal is to find the right keywords for your listing.
 You get a lot more sales than your competitors through those.
 And then, you rank higher.
 That’s the whole name of the game.

 Amazon uses sales history to determine which keywords that you’re going to rank for.
 It’s not just if you did good one day or three days or five days.
 It matters all these different time buckets.
-When you launch, Amazon’s algorithm is testing and learning.
+When you launch, it’s testing and learning.
 If you do really good in those first 14 days, you over index.
 Amazon gives you extra love because it’s like, “Wow, this product came out and it’s just crushing everybody else.”
 Then you’ll stay ranking for higher than you should have.

 Your overall job is just to find the keywords that are the best for your listing.
 Now you’re wondering.
 Let’s say you find out all the keywords.
 You need a keyword research tool to do that.
 I suggest you either use Viral Launch or my favorite is Helium 10 for keyword research, but they’re both good and they both get the job done.
 I have videos for both, for keyword research coming out here.
 It’s in the $1 Amazon course now.

 Keywords – whenever you get a sale on your listing, you basically get a lift for every keyword in your title.
 You don’t want to duplicate keywords.
-So don’t have ‘fish oil pills’, ‘pills fish oils’.
-Just have the word ‘fish’ once.
-Try to get phrases in there if you can, but if you can’t, it’s not the most important thing.
+So don’t do ‘fish oil pills’, ‘fish pills oils’.
+Just have the word fish once.
+Try to get phrases in there if you can, but if you can’t, it’s not the most important.

 Now that you know how the Amazon algorithm works, find out about gated products on Amazon and how to avoid problems…